TRADOC Talks: COVID19 information from TRADOC Command Surgeon

-Command Surgeon, Col. Chris Meyering, U.S. Army Training and Doctrine Command, discusses the novel coronavirus (COVID19) in detail - What can be expected from the Army, and proper preventative measures to be taken to ensure the safety of Soldiers, family members, and the community at large.
+Command Surgeon, Col. Chris Meyering, U.S. Army Training and Doctrine Command, discusses social distancing and novel coronavirus (COVID19) in detail.

 |Date Taken: